Han-0107/STA_Modeling/README.md

 ## SPICE Simulation

+1. Ensure there is **hspice** in the current environment.
-1. Put the basic circuit to `./Circuits/XXX.cir`.
+2. Put the basic circuit to `./Circuits/XXX.cir`.
-2. Change the parameters in `gates/Circuits/generated/generate_hspice.py`.
+3. Change the parameters in `gates/Circuits/generated/generate_hspice.py`.
-3. run `python ./gates/Circuits/main.py`.
+4. run `python ./gates/Circuits/main.py`.

 ## Neural ODE